desm0nd/Parkinsons-Disease-Prediction/README.md

 This Project works on basic logistic regression Problem to find Parkinsons disease.

 # Steps used
-Data Analysis
+1. Data Analysis.
-Removing Negetive values
+2. Removing Negetive values.
-Getting information about the data
+3. Getting information about the data.
-Data Visualization
+4. Data Visualization.
-Boxplots for finding ouliers
+5. Boxplots and Histograms for finding ouliers and skewness of data.
-removing outliers
+6. removing outliers.
-checking values with high collinearity cleansing the data
+7. checking values with high collinearity.
+8. cleansing the data.
-Seprating the test and train set
+9. Seprating the test and train set.
-Modelling data
+10. Modelling data.
-getting the accuracy and plotting the confusion Matrix
+11. Getting the accuracy and plotting the confusion Matrix.